TeamGloomy/TeamGloomy.github.io/pages/mydoc/lpc_esp8266.md

 title:  Configuring an ESP8266 for LPC Boards
 tags:
 keywords:
-last_updated: 23/05/2021
+last_updated: 14/07/2021
-summary: "Configuring an ESP8266 for LPC Boards"
+summary: "How to configure an ESP8266 for use with LPC Based Boards"
 sidebar: mydoc_sidebar
-permalink: lpc_esp.html
+permalink: lpc_esp8266.html
 folder: mydoc
 toc: false
 comments: false